 While we all won’t be Apple, we can work toward a strong brand reputation.
 Focus on those product differentiators and quality service.
 Ask your loyal customers for feedback and listen to what they have to say.
 Then, do what you can to craft a customer experience that people love.
 Reputation is a long-term strategy, though, so you’ll have to be patient with this one.

 The last important strategy to protect your company from price wars is a MAP policy.
 Minimum advertised prices in the U.S. set a floor for how retailers advertise your prices.
 This is very handy online, as your products could be sold across multiple marketplaces.
 MAP tells everyone to advertise a price no lower than a specified amount or risk losing out on supply.

 Typically, most businesses set a MAP that protects their margins.
 This would reduce the likelihood that your products are priced too low.
 As a bonus, many competitive categories are susceptible to price decreases.
 One brand drops prices, all brands drop prices.
 MAP decreases the chance that you will be the catalyst for a price war because the floor is set.
 Your competitors will likely follow suit and have similar MAP policies.

 Above all else, stay up-to-date regarding online prices.
 You’ll need to know what your competitors are doing and what the marketplace demands.
 The world of online retail is competitive and fast-paced, and the well-informed are better positioned to thrive.

-With Wiser, we offer several pricing solutions that can help you excel in eCommerce.
-Our pricing intelligence provides competitive insights, so you can closely monitor price fluctuations.
+With Wiser, we offer several pricing solutions that can help you gain a competitive advantage in eCommerce.
+In addition to MAP monitoring, our pricing intelligence provides competitive insights, so you can closely track price fluctuations.
 Our online repricing solution automates repricing based on your rules and requirements.
 Guard your prices, monitor MAP, and stay out of price wars.

 Connect with Wiser today to learn more.